leeni/leeni/cmdline_course.md

 *   creating new branches and changing a branch
 *   ... additionally, installing and running Java in commandline

+#### Some command examples using *command-line*

 ```
 $ git commit -m "message"   #commit staged changes with a commit message
 $ git push                  #push changes to make them visible for others
 $ git branch                #see list of all branches and which branch is now used
 ```
 > **My learning experience:** I had a fair amount of experience using a version control system, though mostly I have used mercurial, not git.
 I have used git a little bit, but I was not completely comfortable with it before.
-It was very intersting to learn how to revert commits and change between commits and branches.
+It was very intersting to learn how to revert commits and change between commits and branches and merging different branches together.

 ## Week 7: Project